 I don’t really necessarily care what the service style is, I just care that the flight attendants are friendly and seem like they want to be there.
 I’m just as happy with Cathay Pacific’s hands-off service (where between meals you’ll only see the crew in the cabin when you press the call button) as I am with Singapore Airlines’ outrageously hands-on service (they’re like ninjas in anticipating what passengers want).

-A dine on demand concept and/or efficient service
+Dine on demand and/or efficient service

 Extensive entertainment options

-Good coffee & espresso-based beverages
+Good coffee & espresso-based drinks

+There’s a huge amount of variance in terms of the quality of airline espresso-based drinks.
 Waking up on a plane after a great night of sleep to a freshly brewed cappuccino is pure bliss.

 Good alcohol selection

-Amenity kits and pajamas
+Amenity kits & pajamas

 What do you value most from a business class product?
 How does your list differ from mine?